mbaytas/MAVA337Labs/Assignment_Final/README.md

 # Final Project Assignment

-This homework assignment concludes the course, and integrates two of the tools you acquired throughout the term: **Processing** and **Arduino**.
+This homework assignment concludes the course.
+You will be using one of the tools you acquired throughout the term: **Processing**.
 We will collect and grade your work.
 The grading rubric is given below.

 Feel free to consult any course materials or outside sources.
 Feel free to use code you have written before.